 In this academic year, both Professor Garrison and White have been engaged on many levels outside of the classroom as well.
-During National Hunger and Homelessness Awareness Week 2015, Professor Garrison hosted the 6th Annual Box City Event over a week's period of time engaging over 100 students in the issue of homelessness in our community and nation.
-Further, Professor Garrison coordinated and was the master of ceremonies for private art showing focusing on homelessness as well as a viewing of Homestretch, a documentary on homeless youth in Chicago, IL.
-At the conclusion of the event, Professor Garrison was awarded the Macon County Continuum of Care Award for 2015 - the first recipient ever of this award.
-During Professor Garrison engaged numerous students in research related to mental health, homelessness, poverty, teen pregnancy and social service collaboration in the Decatur community culminating in professional presentations for all students involved.
-Professor Garrison presented a total of 12 times throughout the academic year on subjects including homelessness, poverty, and ethics to peer reviewed audiences in the community at the NASW Statewide Conference and local community groups.
-Professor Garrison was invited to present at the 11th Annual Practice Teaching and Learning Conference held in Belfast, Ireland in April 2016.
-Garrison presented on ethics along with her Irish colleague Paul Guckian.
+During National Hunger and Homelessness Awareness Week 2016, Professor Garrison hosted the 7th Annual Box City Event over a week's period of time engaging over 100 students in the issue of homelessness in our community and nation.
+Further, Professor Garrison coordinated week long events in the community related to hunger and homelessness awareness.
+During Professor Garrison engaged numerous students in research related to mental health, homelessness, poverty and in the Decatur community culminating in professional presentations for all students involved.
+Professor Garrison presented a total of 7 times throughout the academic year on subjects including homelessness, poverty, and ethics to peer reviewed audiences at the local and state level.
+In particular, Mary presented to a group of 60 social workers in Springfield as well as 125 VA social workers in Hillside (by Chicago on social work ethics providing required continuing education credits for these professionals.
+Mary also co-facilitated a Homeless Summit for southern Illinois homeless providers in Litchfield, IL.
 Professor Garrison also develops travel experiences each year for students through the Human Service Connection Program for which she serves as an advisor.
-In this reporting year 4 students traveled with Professor Garrison to Los Angeles, CA to work with homeless individuals on Skid Row.
-Professor Garrison became the advisor of a new student group called Big Blue Backpacks (which is starting a weekend backpack program in collaboration with Dennis Lab School and Good Samaritan Inn starting August 2016) and continued to sit on university committees and councils including Council on Curriculum and as Chair of the Advisory Committee on Promotion and Tenure as well as a member on the Internship Taskforce.
-Professor Garrison was awarded a 2 year Performance Learning Enhancement Grant (PLEG) along with her colleague Professor Podeschi in Information Systems.
+In this reporting year 4 students traveled with Professor Garrison to Pawnee, OK to work with the Pawnee Native American Tribe.
+Garrison continued as advisor of Big Blue Backpacks in collaboration with Dennis Lab School and Good Samaritan Inn and worked actively with students to successfully feed 80 students at Dennis School every weekend during the academic year.
+Mary volunteered bi-monthly with students at the Oasis Day Center providing manicures to individuals frequently the program.
+Mary continued her role on Council on Curriculum for the academic year.
+Professor Garrison continued her Performance Learning Enhancement Grant (PLEG) work with her colleague Professor Podeschi in Information Systems.
+This grant ends June 30, 2017.
 Professor Garrison and Professor Podeschi worked with 4 student research assistants focusing on the Point-in-Time homeless count and Housing Inventory shelter count.
 Both professors and students worked to create a survey and subsequently a data base.
 This data base stored collected survey data and analyzed that data regarding the rate of homelessness in Macon County.
-Professor Garrison has been active with her work regarding poverty in Decatur and was a panelist on the topic of Childhood Poverty with Professor Robert Putnam from Harvard University as well as 4 other colleagues from the Decatur community.
-Professor Garrison works actively with community stakeholders addressing poverty and specifically works with GROW Decatur on the Prosper and Succeed Initiative created this past fall 2015.
+Professor Garrison works actively with community stakeholders addressing poverty and specifically works with GROW Decatur on the Prosper and Succeed Initiative create.
 Professor Garrison continues her role as a clinical supervisor in the community at the local mental health center and privately for individuals seeking clinical licensure.
-Professor Garrison continued her role as a Board Member of the National Association of Social Workers Illinois Chapter board as a member at large as well as a Delegate Assembly member for the Association at the national level.
-Lastly, Professor Mary continued her work with the Decatur Housing Authority as a consultant with regard to the integrated Social Service program she developed and implemented August 2015. in the development of an integrated social service program for implementation in August of 2015.
+Professor Garrison continued her role as a Delegate Assembly member for the Association at the national level.
+Mary was invited to become a member of the Kennedy Forum Illinois Leadership Council.
+Further, Professor Mary continued her work with the Decatur Housing Authority as a consultant with regard to the integrated Social Service program she developed.
+Mary was hired as a consultant with Heritage Behavioral Health Center to assist with staff satisfaction survey engagement and assessment.
+Professor Garrison has taken a role as a consultant with Dove, Inc. as the Coordinator of Continuing Education for the agency.
+Professor Garrison co-authored a book entitled "Your playbook for beating depression: Essential strategies for managing and living with depression".